 How to Create a Nonprofit Work Plan

 What is the end result?
 (If possible, quantify the results.
-For example, three grant proposals will be submitted.)
+For example, 3,000 letters will be mailed.)

 How long will it take to do the job?

 Who will be responsible for doing the job?

 Objective By When By Whom Resources Needed Date Completed Attend workshop on fundraising letters February 28 Allen Find workshop through the Foundation Center February 26 Draft letter and seek feedback March 15 Allen and board com-mittee Committee meeting for feedback March 15 Revise and copyedit letter March 20 Ashley and Gina Experienced editor March 25

 Work plans require that a job be broken down into smaller tasks.
 For example, the three objectives can be split into even smaller tasks.

 Be aware that you can take the creation of a work plan to the point of absurdity.
 Don’t make work plans so detailed and specific that writing the plan takes more time than doing the work that the plan specifies.